brandon-gong/brandon-gong.github.io/index.md

 order: 0
 ---

-I'm a fourth-year undergraduate at Brown University, concentrating in Computer Science and Applied Mathematics.
+Hi!
+I'm **Brandon Gong**, a fourth-year undergraduate at Brown University concentrating in Computer Science and Applied Mathematics.

 I have interned as a backend engineer at The Washington Post, building a new payments system to support current and future projects and contributing features